cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpload.md

 **`INPUT`**

 Required.
-Defines the location and the format of the input data to be loaded. `gpload` will start one or more instances of the [gpfdist](/docs/db-utilities/db-util-gpfdist.md) file distribution program on the current host and create the required external table definition(s) in Greenplum Database that point to the source data.
-Note that the host from which you run `gpload` must be accessible over the network by all Greenplum Database hosts (coordinator and segments).
+Defines the location and the format of the input data to be loaded. `gpload` will start one or more instances of the [gpfdist](/docs/db-utilities/db-util-gpfdist.md) file distribution program on the current host and create the required external table definition(s) in Cloudberry Database that point to the source data.
+Note that the host from which you run `gpload` must be accessible over the network by all Cloudberry Database hosts (coordinator and segments).

 SOURCE**